Afro-Dominicans: Origins of the slaves

-The slave trade involved nearly all of Africa's west coast inhabitants to be forcibly taken to the new world.
+The Atlantic slave trade involved nearly all of Africa's west coast inhabitants, from Senegal to Angola, serving as embarkment points for the transport of slaves to the Americas.

-Based on these records, the majority of African slaves were: Wolof (captured from Senegal), Fon, Ewe, and Aja (collectively called Ararás in Santo Domingo and captured from Dahomey & Allada, current Benin), Igbo and Ibibio (from the Bight of Biafra, modern-day eastern Nigeria), Yoruba (from the Oyo Empire, modern-day western Nigeria), Akan (from the Gold Coast, modern-day Ghana), Ambundu (from the Kingdom of Ndongo, in north Angola), Bakongo (from the Kingdom of Kongo, in northern Angola), Bran (originating from Brong-Ahafo Region, west from Ghana), Fulbe, Kalabari (originating from slave port from Calabar, in Nigeria), Terranova (slaves bought probably in Porto-Novo, Benin), Zape (originating from Sierra Leone), Bambara and Biafada (this latter was originating from Guinea-Bissau) people.
+Based on these records, the majority of African slaves were: Wolof (captured from Senegal), Fon, Ewe, and Aja (collectively called Ararás in Santo Domingo and captured from Dahomey & Allada, current Benin), Igbo and Ibibio (from the Bight of Biafra, modern-day eastern Nigeria), Yoruba (from the Oyo Empire, modern-day western Nigeria), Akan (from the Gold Coast, modern-day Ghana), Ambundu (from the Kingdom of Ndongo, in north Angola), Bakongo (from the Kingdom of Kongo, in Congo and Angola), Bran (originating from Brong-Ahafo Region, west from Ghana), Fulbe, Kalabari (originating from slave port from Calabar, in Nigeria), Terranova (slaves bought probably in Porto-Novo, Benin), Zape (originating from Sierra Leone), Bambara and Biafada (this latter was originating from Guinea-Bissau) people.

-The Wolof were kidnapped to Santo Domingo from Senegal in the first half of the sixteenth century, until the kidnapping of this ethnic group was prohibited after his rebellion in 1522.
+The Wolof were bring brought to Santo Domingo from Senegal in the first half of the sixteenth century, until the import of this ethnic group was prohibited after their rebellion in 1522.
 Many of the slaves were also Ajas, usually taken in Whydah, Benin.
 The Ajas arrived in Santo Domingo, were well known for having made religious brotherhoods, integrated exclusively for them, the San Cosme and San Damian.